 Mergers, acquisitions, and firm anniversaries are common situations when a firm might reassess it’s brand strategy.
 However, the professional services marketplace can evolve quickly — offering growth opportunities for the firms that can recognize them, but making brand management difficult.

-This proactive, inquisitive approach helps these firms anticipate behavioral changes in target markets—allowing them to stay relevant and contributing to their success.
+This proactive, inquisitive approach helps these high-growth firms anticipate behavioral changes in target markets—allowing them to stay relevant and contributing to their success.

 What research methods make the most sense?

-Which research method is best for you will depend on the brand management challenges you need to address.
+The research method that is best for you will depend on the brand management challenges you need to address.
 For instance, brand awareness in a target market may be best measured using quantitative, such as surveying or polling.
 On the other hand, redesigning a logo and crafting relevant positioning and messaging require more of a qualitative approach.